SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/06-Deleting-Data-And-Structures.md

 # Deleting from Database

-Deleting structures from the database is called `DROP-ping`
+Deleting structures from the database is done using the `DROP` keyword.

 You can drop `keys`, `constraints`, `tables` and entire `databases`